JuliaLang/www.julialang.org/blog/2021/01/contributhon.md

 ...and so many more issues/PRs/etc. that I couldn't fit here!

-## Stuff We Learned

-TODO: flesh out + convert this section to prose

-- gather.town was fun; Beacon now has an internal one
-- cross-org collaboration was fun
+On top of the contributions themselves, this event taught us about (or in some cases, reminded us of) a few valuable points:

 - Julia's package manager works seamlessly even when a single package's registered versions are split across private and public registries.
 In a lot of cases, this made it super easy to upgrade downstream internal packages to the now-open versions of their upstream dependencies - it just required a version bump!
-- the event was a great "OSS onboarding ramp" for awesome senior engineering staff that hadn't previously contributed to OSS, translating their internal impact into external impact

-Thanks to everybody that made this event so fun and productive!
+- Having a well-documented, battle-tested internal process for safely open-sourcing private code drastically lowers the barrier to actually doing so.
+- [Gather](https://gather.town/) is actually a pretty useful platform for collaboration!
+Adding a spacial component to video chat really goes a long way towards recreating the vibe of a shared workspace.
+After having a great experience using it to host the event, we at Beacon Biosignals created our own internal Gather space that we hang out in daily.
+- Cross-org collaboration has always been a huge development driver in the Julia community, and this event was no different!
+It was fun to discover the various points of intersection between our orgs' tech stacks, and start working together directly on these tools.
+The JuliaCloud ecosystem (especially [AWS.jl](https://github.com/JuliaCloud/AWS.jl)) turned out to be of particular interest across participants.
+- There are a lot of amazing engineers out there who, before joining an OSS-friendly company, never had an opportunity to contribute to OSS as part of their day-job.
+This event served as a great OSS onboarding ramp by enabling these individuals to translate pre-existing internal work into impactful external contributions.

+All in all, I'd say the Contributhon was a success, and established a few points of collaboration between industry Julia users that I suspect will carry on for quite some time.
+More importantly, it was a whole lot of fun.
+Thanks to everybody that attended, everybody that facilitated, and all the wonderful folks in OSS community whose projects support Julia's continued rise in industry!

-Have thoughts/questions about this blog post, the Contributhon, and/or the use of Julia in industry?
+Have thoughts/questions about this blog post and/or the use of Julia in industry?
 Come join the discussion in [the Julia Slack's](https://julialang.slack.com/join/shared_invite/zt-ggsythg2-qYjdCBzGPeXceYCnCfpKsQ#/) `#industry-users` channel!